-Be certain to replace grooved pin through nut and lug bolt.
+Be certain to replace grooved pin thru nut and lug bolt.
 Grooved pin must be tight.

 d.
 On rigid mount trolley suspended hoists, the trolley side plates must be properly spaced so trolley will fit I-beam on which hoist will operate.
-Adjustment for various I-beam sizes is accomplished by rearrangement of spacer washers on the through bolts which connect trolley side plates to suspension lug on hoist.
+Adjustment for various I-beam sizes is accomplished by rearrangement of spacer washers on the thru bolts which connect trolley side plates to suspension lug on hoist.
 Refer to instruction sheet furnished with BUDGIT Rigid Mount Trolleys for complete instructions.

-If trolley is mounted on an open-end beam, end stops must be installed to prevent trolley from running off the end of the beam resulting in injury to operator and others and damages to load and other property.
+If trolley is mounted on an open-end beam, end stops must be installed to prevent trolley from running off the end of the beam resulting in Injury to operator and others and damages to load and other property.

 - e.
-To connect pendant throttle control, refer to Figure 8-8.
-The hose with a straight connection at the top (Ref.
+To connect pendant throttle control, refer to Figure 8-9.
+The host with a straight connection at the top (Ref.
 No. 10) attaches to the left connection of the supply head as shown.
 The hose with the long elbow at the top connects to the upper right connection and the hose with the short elbow at the top connects to the lower right connection of the supply head.
 Assemble the parts at the upper end of the strain relief cable as shown.
 Make the cable tight enough to support the weight of the handle and hoses before tightening the wire rope clips. - f.
-If chain container is to be used on hoist, install it following instructions furnished with container . - 2-3.
+If chain container is to be used on hoist, install it following instructions furnished with container.

+2-3.
 PRE-INSTALLATION CHECK.
 Check Oil Level.
-(Figure 4-1) The gear case has been filled with oil, to the proper level at the factory.
+(Figure 4-1) The gearcase has been filled with oil, to the proper level at the factory.
 However, the oil level should be checked before hoist is operated.

-Remove pipe plug from oil filler on side of hoist frame.
-Replace with supplied oil hole cover .
+Remove and discard felt shipping plug from oil filler on side of hoist frame.
 Check oil level by removing oil level plug (side of frame).
 Observe if oil level is even with bottom of tapped hole.
-If it is not, add oil, as specified in paragraph 4-4c.
+If it is not, add oil, as specified in Paragraph 4-4.c.
 Also check load chain.
 Be sure it is properly lubricated.
-See paragraph 4-3.
+See Paragraph 4-3.